Skip to content

 Why problematic?

 Happiness doesn't compound with spending (adaptation).
 But retirement shortfall grows when savings rate falls.
-Trade-off worth considering.
+Trade-off worth noting.

 Related Calculators